ebraheem24/OIBSIP/README.md

 In this task, I trained multiple machine learning models to predict the selling price of used cars.
 I explored regression algorithms and techniques to train the model using features and historical data.

+## Task-04: Email Spam and Ham Classification

+For Task-04, I focused on email classification using the Naive Bayes classifier.
+The goal was to distinguish between spam and ham emails.
+I performed exploratory data analysis (EDA) and utilized libraries like NLTK, WordCloud, and Scikit-learn for data preprocessing and model training.

 Feel free to explore each task folder for detailed documentation, code, and results!